rizwanahmed-44/Smart-Home-Energy-Monitoring-System-ESP32/README.md

 # Smart Home Energy Monitoring System Using ESP32

 ## Overview

-This project demonstrates the design and simulation of a Smart Home Energy Monitoring System using the ESP32 microcontroller.
-The project was developed step by step using Wokwi simulation before hardware implementation.
-The system is capable of monitoring electrical parameters such as voltage, current, and power consumption.
-The final goal is to integrate these measurements with an IoT dashboard for real-time monitoring and analysis.
-Similar ESP32-based energy monitoring systems are widely used in smart homes, industrial monitoring, and energy management applications for real-time electrical parameter monitoring and remote access through IoT platforms.
+This project demonstrates the design and simulation of a **Smart Home Energy Monitoring System** using the **ESP32 microcontroller**.
+The project was developed step by step using the **Wokwi simulator** before implementing the actual hardware prototype.

+The system is capable of monitoring electrical parameters such as **voltage**, **current**, and **power consumption**.
+The measured values are transmitted to the **Blynk IoT Platform**, where they can be monitored in real time through a cloud-based dashboard.

+This project serves as a foundation for a future hardware implementation using real voltage and current sensors.
+Similar ESP32-based energy monitoring systems are widely used in smart homes, industrial monitoring, and IoT-based energy management applications.

+---

 ## Features

-- ESP32-based energy monitoring system
+- ESP32-based Energy Monitoring System
-- Analog sensor reading
+- Analog Sensor Reading
-- Voltage measurement
+- Voltage Measurement
-- Simulated current measurement
+- Simulated Current Measurement
-- Power calculation
+- Real-Time Power Calculation
+- Blynk IoT Dashboard Integration
-- Wokwi simulation
+- Wokwi Circuit Simulation
-- GitHub project documentation
+- GitHub Project Documentation
-- Step-by-step project development
+- Step-by-Step Project Development
-- Future IoT dashboard integration
+- Future Hardware Upgrade Support

+---

 ## Development Progress

-- ✅ Day 1 – Project Planning & Documentation
+- ✅ **Day 1** – Project Planning & Documentation
-- ✅ Day 2 – ESP32 Blink LED Simulation
+- ✅ **Day 2** – ESP32 Blink LED Simulation
-- ✅ Day 3 – Analog Sensor Reading
+- ✅ **Day 3** – Analog Sensor Reading
-- ✅ Day 4 – Voltage Reading
+- ✅ **Day 4** – Voltage Reading & ADC Conversion
-- ✅ Day 5 – Current Measurement & Power Calculation
+- ✅ **Day 5** – Current Measurement & Power Calculation
-- ✅ Day 6 – Documentation & GitHub Repository
+- ✅ **Day 6** – IoT Dashboard, Documentation & GitHub Repository
-- ✅ Day 7 – Final Integrated Smart Home Energy Monitoring System with IoT Dashboard
+- ✅ **Day 7** – Final Integrated Smart Home Energy Monitoring System with Blynk IoT Dashboard

+---

 ## Final Project

-The final project integrates the ESP32 microcontroller with the Blynk IoT platform to simulate a Smart Home Energy Monitoring System.
-Two potentiometers are used to simulate voltage and current sensors.
-The ESP32 reads the analog values, calculates voltage, current, and power, and transmits the data to a cloud-based dashboard in real time.
+The final project integrates the **ESP32 microcontroller** with the **Blynk IoT Platform** to simulate a Smart Home Energy Monitoring System.

+Two potentiometers are used in the Wokwi simulation to represent the outputs of voltage and current sensors.
+The ESP32 continuously reads the analog values, converts them into voltage and current, calculates electrical power, and transmits the results to the Blynk cloud dashboard in real time.

+This simulation demonstrates the complete workflow of an IoT-based energy monitoring system before implementing the hardware version.

+---

-### Future Hardware Version
+## Future Hardware Version

 The simulation will be upgraded into a real hardware project using:

 - ESP32 DevKit V1
 - ZMPT101B AC Voltage Sensor
 - ACS712 Current Sensor
 - Blynk IoT Platform
+- Breadboard & Jumper Wires
+- OLED Display (Optional)
+- Relay Module (Optional)

+The hardware version will measure real electrical parameters and display live energy data through the Blynk dashboard.

+---

 ## Wokwi Simulation Projects